-Figure 6: Costs from unforecastable intermittency, geographic dispersion, and different realtime pricing regimes a \$3.5 decrease in the social cost of solar per MWh with 60 minute data.
+Figure 5 shows the impact of three more environments.
+Part (a) shows the impact of the intermittency costs as the time scale of solar output observations increases.
+We find a \$3.5 decrease in the social cost of solar per MWh with 60 minute data.
 Our results on the impact of the solar generation time scale are roughly consistent with results in Mills and Wiser [2010].
 Thus, the high frequency nature of solar intermittency adds costs.

 Our baseline analysis uses data from 58 solar sites within 40 kilometers of the center of Tucson.
 Part (b) shows the impact of having fewer, more geographically concentrated sites, on the social cost of high solar penetration.
-Here, we find that the results are quantitatively important: having only sites within 10 kilometers of the center results in social costs that are \$17.5 per MWh higher than the baseline.
-Relatedly, the R^2 of the solar forecast increases monotonically from 0.866 with the 10 kilometer radius to 0.876 with the 40 kilometer radius.
-By including all sites within 20 kilometers of the center, the social costs are very similar to the 40 kilometer costs.
-As a caveat, we note that we are comparing sites that may use slightly different solar technologies and have different environmental characteristics, such as the prevalence of shade.
+Here, we find that the results are quantitatively important: having only sites within 10 kilometers of the center results in social costs that are \$17.0 per MWh higher than the baseline.
+Relatedly, the $R^2$ of the solar forecast increases monotonically from 0.866 with the 10 kilometer radius to 0.878 with the 40 kilometer radius.